0x1000000/SqExpress/Readme.md

 The primary way is now to declare the table with attributes and let the built-in source generator produce the `TableBase` implementation for you:

+For the full attribute reference, see [Table Description Reference](Reference/table_description.md).

 ```cs
 using SqExpress.TableDecalationAttributes;